-This guideline explains how to give an applicant access to documents under the Right to Information Act 20091 (Qld) (RTI Act), including the impact of third party copyright and when an agency can turn electronic information into a written document.
+This guideline explains how to give an applicant access to documents under the Right to Information Act 2009 (Qld) (RTI Act), including the impact of third party copyright and when an agency can turn electronic information into a written document.

-An agency can send the documents with the decision notice, if there are no fees or charges owing and the documents do not fall under a deferred access period.
-If the documents are not being sent with the decision notice, the agency must tell the applicant how to access the documents.5 If access is deferred to any documents, that must be explained in the decision notice.
+If the documents are not being sent with the decision notice, the agency must tell the applicant the period within which the applicant may access them7 and explain how to do so.
+If access is deferred to any documents, that must be explained in the decision notice.

 If access to the document is being given by way of download from a weblink (usually emailed to the applicant) the link must be active for at least 40 business days (or the relevant access period).
 If the link expires before the end of the access period then a new active link must be sent to the applicant (unless they advise they have accessed the documents).

 Never remove information from original documents.
-Copies must always be made of the original documents and the information removed from the copies
+Copies must always be made of the original documents and the information removed from the copies.

 Generally, the agency should only create a written document out of information which is in scope of the application.
 Methods of creating the written document will depend on the tools available to the agency but could include exporting to a spreadsheet or taking a screen capture.

-Applicants can be given access to electronic copies (eg PDFs of documents provided by email, CD, USB or downloadable from a weblink) or hardcopies.
+Applicants can be given access to electronic copies (e.g., PDFs of documents provided by email, CD, USB or downloadable from a weblink) or hardcopies.
 Hardcopies may be given in the form of, for example, printouts, photocopies, large scale maps, building plans, or x-rays.

 Applicants can choose access by inspection or inspection may be the only form of access available, for example, where the document is subject to third party copyright.
 Documents must be redacted to remove exempt, irrelevant, or contrary to the public interest information before the applicant inspects them.